 Never attempt to straighten a mower blade and reuse it.
 Straightening the blade compromises the metal.
 It makes the blade weak and more likely to crack and break off which can be extremely dangerous.

 Cracked Kubota Mower Blade

 Look for signs of cracking on your mower blade.
 A cracked blade must be replaced immediately.
 When a cracked blade spins at high speeds, a piece of the blade can break off and fly out of your mower deck.
 This can put people and objects in the area at increased risk of injury or damage.

 Items That Can Prematurely Wear & Damage Your Kubota Mower Blade

 It is good practice to walk your yard prior to mowing to remove any items that can cause damage to your mower deck and blades.
 There are several items that can prematurely wear or damage your Kubota blades:

 Sticks, Rocks, and Toys: These items can be accidentally run over causing the blade to become bent or gouged.
 An impact can cause damage to your spindle bearing which will send a vibration through your mower when your deck is engaged.

 Sand and Debris: There isn’t too much you can do about this besides growing a nice thick lawn.
 This can take years and isn’t a quick fix.
 Regularly check, sharpen or replace your Kubota mower blades as needed.

-Regularly remove your blades and reinstall to prevent them from fusing to the mower and increasing the likelihood of damage when you attempt to remove them after an extended period of time.
+Regularly remove your blades and reinstall them to prevent them from fusing to the mower and increase the likelihood of damage when you attempt to remove them after an extended period of time.

 How to Remove Your Kubota Mower Blades